Addressing the mental health needs of rural African americans

 Describe the unique challenges of addressing mental health in rural African American populations.
 Understand more about the use of community forums, especially deliberative democracy forums, to obtain community perspectives.
 Describe the preliminary findings from a pilot program.

 Presenting author's disclosure statement:

-Qualified on the content I am responsible for because: I have been the principal investigator or co-investigator on multiple federally funded grants focusing on addressing mental health needs of persons from underserved populations.
-Among my scientific interests has been the development of culturally acceptable strategies for treating mental illness and increasing access to mental health services.
+Qualified on the content I am responsible for because: I have been the principal investigator or co-investigator on several funded grants that focus on improving access and use of mental health services in underserved communities, specifically the rural Arkansas Delta.
+Among my scientific interests has been the development of Faith Based and community level interventions to increase mental health literacy in underserved populations.

 Any relevant financial relationships?
 No

 I agree to comply with the American Public Health Association Conflict of Interest and Commercial Support Guidelines,

 and to disclose to the participants any off-label or experimental uses of a commercial product or service discussed